Use of a separatory funnel or "How to do an upscale extraction"

 A separatory funnel is a standard piece of equipment in synthetic chemistry.

 The stopper has to be removed when draining the lower layer.
-If the stopper were not removed, a vacuum will build up above the liquid part and prevent the solution from draining.
+If the stopper were not removed, a vacuum will build up above the liquid upon draining.
+This vacuum will reduce the rate of draining and ultimately stop it completely.
 After some time, the vacuum will suck air in (from the stem) and the phases will mix again.

 2. Stopcock plug

-The stopcock plugs can be made from glass (left side) or Teflon (right side).
+The stopcock plugs can be made from glass (shown on the left below) or Teflon.
 It is important to have a good seal here as well.
 Again, a very small amount of grease can be applied to the glass plugs (shown on the left) to improve the seal and allow for better movement of the plug.
-The grease should be used sparingly, because it will clog up the hole in the plug! :-(
+The grease should be used sparingly, because it will clog up the hole in the plug!

 The glass plug has to be held in place with a metal clip.
 Teflon plugs usually possess a thread (some glass manufacturers offer those version for glass plugs as well), which allows to place a nut on it to hold it in place.
 Teflon plugs should not be lubricated!